getpopper/popper/docs/sections/cn_workflows.md

 ### Filesystem

-The root of the project containing the workflow file is bind-mounted on the `/workspace` path prefix.
+The root of the project containing the workflow file is bind-mounted on the `/workspace` path prefix and is used as the working directory when the container executes.
 This directory is shared from the host machine to the containers running as part of a Popper workflow.
 For example, the following workflow writes to `myfile` (in the root of the project), that persists after its execution:

 ```yaml
 version: '1'